jjaychen1e/logseq-plugin-image-uploader/README.md

 Currently, we only support [PicGo](https://github.com/Molunerfinn/PicGo), so please open PicGo manually.

 Right click any block' dot to show its context menu, and select `Upload image`.
-All image detected in that block will be uploaded, and replaced with an remote URL.
+All images detected in that block will be uploaded, and replaced with an remote URL.

 ![example_usage](./example_usage.gif)